Feeding Corn To Chickens – Everything You Need To Know About

 Can Chickens Eat Raw Corn?

 Yes, chickens can eat raw corn.
-It is probably best for you to cook the corn first but, if you want, chickens are probably not going to have any issues tucking into some raw corn.
+It is probably best for you to cook the corn first but, if you want, chickens are probably not going to have any issues tucking into some uncooked raw corn.

 Although, we suggest that you give them corn that is still ‘fresh’.
 The dried out corn (such as popcorn and the like) can be a bit tougher for them to deal with.
 Chickens can eat popcorn and they love it.

-If you do feed them raw corn, then you will want to ensure that it has not been flavored in any way.
+If you do feed them raw sweet corn, then you will want to ensure that it has not been flavored in any way.
 If there is any salt or butter on it, then do not give it to the chicken.

 This could be deadly for them.
 Well, not deadly, but it certainly won’t be good for their health.